| Title: | Simple and Configurable Tables in 'HTML', 'LaTeX', 'Markdown', 'Word', 'PNG', 'PDF', and 'Typst' Formats |

 extra arguments are ignored |

-Markdown and Word tables only support these styles: italic, bold, strikeout.
-The width
+Word tables only support these styles: italic, bold, strikeout.
+The width argument is also unavailable.

-function cannot be used to style headers inserted by the group_tt()
+Moreover, the style_tt() function cannot be used to style headers inserted by the group_tt() function;

 instead, you should style the headers directly in the header definition using markdown syntax: